-The global economies slowed in 2022, however, India was The International Monetary Fund (IMF) has projected an one of the fastest growing economies in the world with 6.8% optimistic outlook for India with a growth rate of 5.9% in 2023 and 6.3% in 2024.
-Despite the global slowdown, of growth.
-Growth was supported by robust domestic demand - strong investment activity augmented by the government's India's economic growth rate is stronger than in many capex push and buoyant private consumption, particularly peer economies and reflects relatively robust domestic among higher income earners.
-External demand was weak as consumption and lesser dependence on global demand.
-The central banks globally continued monetary tightening to tame Government of India's strong infrastructure push, improving inflation.
-The inflation for India remained above the Reserve labour market conditions and consumer confidence will drive Bank of India's (RBI) target range of 2-6%. growth.
-Inflation will likely moderate to 5% in 2023 assuming moderation in oil and food prices, and slow further to 4.5% in FY 2024 as inflationary pressures subside.
-However, geopolitical tensions and weather-related shocks are key risks to India's economic outlook.
+The global economies slowed in 2022, however, India was one of the fastest growing economies in the world with 6.8% of growth.
+Growth was supported by robust domestic demand - strong investment activity augmented by the government's capex push and buoyant private consumption, particularly among higher income earners.
+External demand was weak as central banks globally continued monetary tightening to tame inflation.
+The inflation for India remained above the Reserve Bank of India's (RBI) target range of 2-6%.